Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 This is assuming you’ve already got a good sense of what to do with your economic analysis and your benchmarking for the comparative analysis.

-If you haven’t prepared your Transfer Pricing Documentation and have not submitted the Transfer Pricing disclosure form, or if you provided incorrect or inaccurate information, get ready to pay some fines.
+If you haven’t prepared your Transfer Pricing Documentation and have not submitted the Transfer Pricing Disclosure form, or if you provided incorrect or inaccurate information, get ready to pay some fines.
 It’s up to 200,000 Baht for not presenting or providing incorrect or inaccurate information in the documentation.

 Once you’ve failed to produce your documentation, then you are fully open to investigation from the Revenue Department, and should the Thai tax department find irregularities or suspect you of having tried to shift profits or evade tax through Transfer Pricing, the penalties and surcharges for underpayment of tax are high, as you would expect.